douglas-wesley/douglas-wesley/README.md

 <h1 align="center">Hello!
 I'm Douglas Wesley</h1>

 <p align="center">
-  I'm a backend developer focused on building APIs RESTful using Python with Django or Java with Spring Boot.
-I'm currently pursuing a degree in Information Systems at the Federal Rural University of Pernambuco in Recife.
+  I'm a backend developer specializing in Python and Java, with experience in building sophisticated, high-performance applications.
+I'm currently enhancing my skills through a degree in Information Systems at the Federal Rural University of Pernambuco.
 </p>

 ---